-Murder suspect sheds handcuffs and shackles to escape at gas station during transport in Montana
+Slaying suspect sheds handcuffs and shackles to escape at gas station during transport in Montana

 THOMPSON FALLS, Mont.
-(AP) — Authorities in western Montana were searching Monday for a Michigan murder suspect who escaped custody over the weekend by removing his handcuffs and shackles at a gas station while being transported to face charges.
+(AP) — Authorities in western Montana were searching Monday for a Michigan slaying suspect who escaped custody over the weekend by removing his handcuffs and shackles at a gas station while being transported to face charges.

 Suspect Chadwick Shane Mobley, 42, escaped on Sunday while being moved by a private company under contract with the U.S. Marshals Service through the town of Plains, the Sanders County Sheriff’s Office said.